Periodically, we will continue to update our

 If you would like to contribute to our Centennial Memorial Project,

 please click here.
 All sponsorship will be acknowledged on this

 site and highlighted in any future hard copy reports or seminar

 papers produced by us.
-Your support
+Your support will be hugely appreciated.

-In 2018, our 868th and final destination is likely to be at St Peter
+2018, our 868th and final destination is likely to be at St Peter

 Port, Guernsey in the Channel Islands, Subject to prior approval

 from the local authority, we are planning to plant a Canadian

 Maple Tree.
 It will be a fitting way to mark the end of our Far

-From Home project and will be a permanent reminder
+From Home project and will be a permanent reminder of the huge

-during The Great War.
+The Great War.

 next article about the Great War Canadians has been completed

 and submitted to the Editor of the Western Front Association Magazine